Natural Capital Accounting and Valuation of Ecosystem Services Project

 Mainstreaming biodiversity and ecosystems into policy through natural capital accounts in five countries

 The United Nations Statistics Division, the United Nations Environment Programme, the Secretariat of the Convention on Biological Diversity, and the European Union have launched the project “Natural Capital Accounting and Valuation of Ecosystem Services” (NCAVES).

 The project funded by the European Union through its Partnership Instrument (PI), aims to assist the five participating partner countries, namely Brazil, China, India, Mexico and South Africa, to advance the knowledge agenda on environmental-economic accounting, in particular ecosystem accounting.
-It will initiate pilot testing of SEEA Experimental Ecosystem Accounting (SEEA EEA) with a view to:
+It will initiate pilot testing of SEEA Ecosystem Accounting (SEEA EA) with a view to:

 - Improving the measurement of ecosystems and their services (both in physical and monetary terms) at the (sub)national level;

 - Mainstreaming biodiversity and ecosystems at (sub)national level policy planning and implementation;

 - Contribute to the development of internationally agreed methodology and its use in partner countries.

 The project will have a duration until the end of 2021.